 Bobby pins can be used to hold flyaway hair in place and accessorize a natural hair style if you want to add more spice to it!
 Check out my curl friends below and see how they used gold bobby pins for their styles!

 Wearing a satin bonnet or sleeping on a satin pillowcase will ensure your natural hair is protected every night.
 When you sleep on cotton, you risk losing moisture and your hair will be prone to breakage and split-ends.

 Satin will keep the moisture in your hair, minimize unwanted frizz, and ensure your curls stay intact.
 Personally, I love wearing bonnets, however, a pillowcase will provide the same benefits!

 Here are a couple of brands to purchase quality satin bonnets from.
 I recently had one custom made with my blog logo and it turned out beautiful.
 (Pictured above)

 Another tool for natural hair I feel is necessary if you’re looking for volume is a hair pick.
 There are two different types to choose from: Plastic or Metal.
 I’ve tried both and from my experience, I prefer

 A plastic pick is more comfortable to use and you won’t have to worry about stabbing your scalp on accident (this has happened so many times, I was fed up with it).

 You can add volume to your styles by focusing the hair pick on your roots.
 The last thing you want is to lose any definition you achieved and cause frizz.
 A hair pick will help you achieve the big, voluminous hair you’re looking for!

 Using household scissors to cut your hair won’t give you the perfect cut you’re looking for.
 Shears are sharper than household scissors and will provide a precise cut.
-I purchased my shears from Target and they work great for me!
+I purchased my shears from Amazon recently and they work great for me!
 You can find the shears below: